Peter416/TSX-Ticker-Symbol/README.md

 # TSX-Ticker-Symbol

-This function creates a list of ticker symbols listed on the TSX.
+'''This function creates a list of ticker symbols listed on the TSX.'''